MrsRina/dungeon-of-chess/readme.md

 # dungeon of sdl2

 hello this is a chess game made in SDL2 and GL3, with fews of features (working tessellator).
+The game contains a primitve workable IA to play.

 # build